A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Sofia Sins actually takes this premise a step further.
 When you choose the story you want to listen to, you can read a little bio for each of the main characters and decide whose perspective you want to hear.

-FYI: today’s post was sponsored by Sofia Sins, a new audio erotica platform from the folks behind Sofia Gray.
-You can enjoy a 3 day free trial to see if you like it.
-After that, a subscription is just $4.99 per month or $49.99 per year.
+FYI: today’s post was sponsored by Sofia Sins audio smut subscription platform with subscriptions from just $29.99 per year.
 All views, as always, are my own!

-On “Suttard,” Fundamental Incompatibilities, and Happy Ever After
+Richard and Sutton: Fundamental Incompatibilities, and Happy Ever After

-So far, so romantic?
+So far, so romantic, right?
 But…

 Having children is one of those things.
-(Others might include getting married or not, being monogamous or not, and possibly even political affiliation.)
+Others might include getting married or not, being monogamous or not, and possibly even political affiliation.

 Some things are just deal breakers.
 Some things should be deal-breakers.
 Because in reality, much as we want to believe that love conquers all, it doesn’t.
 Love doesn’t conquer wanting different things in uncompromisable situations.
 You can’t have half a child.
 You can’t be half married.
 Love, however real and powerful, doesn’t make these incompatibilities go away or create the potential for a compromise where there is none.
+Sutton and Richard’s ending neatly sidesteps this reality.

 The writers gave us what we wanted.
 Find me a single fan who didn’t let out a collective “awwww” at this moment: